 One of the other things I really wanted to do was retain that tactile feeling of a real suitcase.
 So we used contact adhesive to glue some of the leather we’d salvaged from the damaged suitcases to cover the drawers.
 The drawers are quite wide, so the leather had to be joined.
 The salvaged suitcase buckles were perfect to hide the small gap where the leather came together.
 We just glued them over the join.

-And no suitcase is complete without a stamp or sticker to show where you’ve been, right?
+And no stack of suitcases is complete without a stamp or sticker to show where you’ve been, right?
 The Graphics Fairy was my go to place to get a few of those.
 As luck would have it, one of her labels were for Sinclair’s conditioning powder.
-Can you guess what the hubby’s surname is?
+Can you guess what the hubby’s surname is 😉

 I have to be honest.
 The dresser face lift took us way longer that I thought, but I’m really happy with how it turned out.
-Every drawer is unique and besides the time, it only cost us about R150 for the whole makeover.
-That’s about $10 😀
+Every drawer is unique and besides the time and the stain, it only cost us about R150 for the whole makeover.
+That’s about $10 😀 And since the handles are all screwed into the drawers, pulling them open is a breeze.
+We used a thread sealant called Loctite on the screws before we screwed them in, just to make sure they don’t come loose.
+Those babies ain’t going nowhere 😉

 What do you think?
 Was it worth the time?
 I really wanted to write a post about how we changed each drawer, but looking through all the photos I forgot to take a whole bunch.
 So the best I can do is share some tips if you’d like to do something similar.